Mossless

 Laurie Kang, 33 Circles (2013)

-This small, edition of 50, inkjet-printed, hand-bound book featured Kang’s collages of various expired photo papers.
-It was launched at Art Metropole in Toronto.
+This small, edition of 50, inkjet-printed, hand-bound book featured Kang’s collages of various expired photo papers, released at Art Metropole in Toronto.

 Pat Martin, 28 Polaroids (2014)

 This simple inkjet-printed, staple-bound book used a printed envelope as a cover.
-It featured 28 intimate polaroids of Martin’s close friends.
-This book was available exclusively at the LA Art Book Fair.
+It featured 28 intimate polaroids of Martin’s close friends and was released at the LA Art Book Fair.

 Nina Perlman, In Berlin (2015)

 This spiral-bound, inkjet printed book was printed at an edition of 20.
 It featured Perlman’s voyeuristic surveillance aesthetic, spotting glances and moments of tension on cold and desaturated streets, a premonition of a forthcoming political mood.
-This book was available exclusively at the New York Art Book Fair.
+Released at the New York Art Book Fair.

 Anthony Gerace, Fig. 1-99 (2015)

 This spiral-bound, inkjet printed book was printed at an edition of 20.
 It featured Gerace’s expansive collage project in its entirety, 99 portrait images with figures removed and with their backgrounds reconfigured.
-A delightful visual treat.
-This book was available exclusively at the New York Art Book Fair.
+A delightful visual treat released at the New York Art Book Fair.